-6101.
+- 6101.
 Physical Chemistry Laboratory (1).
 Coreq., CHEM 6100.
 Experiments to accompany lecture topics in CHEM 6100.
-This course may be taught concurrently with CHEM 4101.
+This course may be taught concurrently with CHEM 4101. - 6200.

-6200.
 Physical Chemistry II-Quantum Chemistry and Spectroscopy (3).
 Pr., 16 hours of chemistry, 3 hours of calculus; coreq., CHEM 6201.
 Theoretical foundations of chemistry; a study of quantum mechanics, kinetics, and spectroscopy.
-This course may taught concurrently with CHEM 4200.
+This course may taught concurrently with CHEM 4200. - 6201.

-6201.
 Physical Chemistry Laboratory II (1).
 Coreq., CHEM 6200.
 Experiments to accompany lecture topics in CHEM 6200.
-This course may be taught concurrently with CHEM 4201.
+This course may be taught concurrently with CHEM 4201. - 6303.

-6303.
 Instrumental Biochemistry (4).
 Pr., CHEM 3100, CHEM 3101.
 Emphasis is placed on the principles and applications of instrumental methods to structure determination, chemical behavior, and analysis.
 Methods include chromatography and spectral analysis.
 (Laboratory and lecture cannot be separated).
 This course may be taught concurrently with CHEM 4303.

+Computer Sciences (CSCI)

+- 6100.
+Software Components (3).
+Pr., CSCI 3000.
+The abstraction and implementation of reusable computer software components with applications to data structures and algorithms, and to the engineering of large, software-intensive programs.
+Uses Ada; assumes a background in fundamentals of Ada. - 6200.
+Theory of Formal Languages (3).
+Pr., CSCI 3000, MATH 4200 or MATH 6200.
+Mathematical models of regular sets, context-free languages, and Turing machines; deterministic and non-deterministic models, closure properties, normal forms, and applications. - 6970.
+Special Topics in Computer Science (1-3).
+Pr., permission of instructor.
+The student will work under the direction of a staff member on some topic of mutual interest.
+With the approval of the Mathematics department head, CSCI 4970 may be taken pass/fail.